Newtown Old Town Hall - saved by Ferguson's Gang

 The end of an era

 After the Second World War, the Gang’s activities decreased.
 But then in 1989, ‘Sister Agatha’ visited the Town Hall.
 She didn’t reveal her real name but had abandoned her mask.
 When asked why they had done what they did; she replied that they had been young, they wanted to help the National Trust and above all it had been fun.

 Uncover the heroes

-If you’re intrigued by the story of the Ferguson Gang and would like to find out more about the incredible ladies behind it, then pick up a copy of ‘Ferguson’s Gang: The Remarkable Story of the National Trust Gangsters’ interesting.
+If you’re intrigued by the story of Ferguson's Gang and would like to find out more about the incredible ladies behind it, then pick up a copy of ‘Ferguson’s Gang: The Remarkable Story of the National Trust Gangsters’ interesting.
 You can pick up a copy at the Old Town Hall, in our National Trust shop at Mottistone Gardens and online.
 Or you can find a short history of them below.